Agoric/documentation/main/glossary/README.md

 ## Keyword

-A *Keyword* is a string that is a valid ASCII identifier and starts with an upper case letter.
+A *Keyword* is a string that is an ASCII-only [identifier](https://developer.mozilla.org/en-US/docs/Glossary/Identifier) and starts with an upper case letter.
 See **[Zoe Data Types](/reference/zoe-api/zoe-data-types.md#keyword)**.